Skip to main content

 • Configure an API Key

-Create a project and experiment
+Creating a project

-Create a project and experiment for the application:
+Create a project for the application:

 embedl-hub init \

---project "Quickstart" \
+--project "Quickstart"

 embedl-hub show